-A common feature on the web is the ability to set up an account and receive updated information using e-mail or RSS.
+A common feature on the web is the ability to set up an account and receive updated information.
 For library resources there are two common ways to approach alerting.

 This page will help you to use the library's resources for alerting.

 Send any particular questions about alerting (for either books or journals) to: Ask Us